jina-ai/agentchain/README.md

 3. Use `NLPAgent` (`GPT`) to generate personalized recommendations for diet, exercise, and medication, taking into account the seniors' health goals and preferences.
 4. Use `CommsAgent` (`TwilioCaller`, `TwilioMessenger`) to advise, make reminders and provide alerts to help stay on track with their health goals, improving their quality of life and reducing the need for emergency care.

-## System requirements
-As of [this commit](https://github.com/jina-ai/agentchain/commit/da588a728c390fb538fd361d4f41dd50aa193751), it is needed to have at least 29 GB of GPU memory to run the AgentChain.
-However, make sure to assign GPU devices correctly in `main.py`.

-You can comment out some tools and models to reduce the GPU memory footprint (but for less capabilities).

 ## Acknowledgements
 We appreciate the open source of the following projects: